fesor/json_matcher/README.md

 $matcher = JsonMatcher::create($subject, ['id', 'created_at']);
 ```

-Please not, that `id` key will be ignored by default.
+Please note, that `id` key will be ignored by default.

 ## Matchers

 All matchers are chainable, supports negative matching and some options.
 See detailed description for more information.

 ### equal
 This is most common matcher of all.
-You take two json strings and compares it.
+You take two json strings and compare them.
 Except that before compassion this matcher will normalize structure of both JSON strings, will reorder keys, exclude some of them (this is configurable) and then will simply assert that both strings are equal.
 You can specify list of excluded keys with `excluding` options:
 ```php
 $actualJson = '["id": 1, "json": "spec"]';
 $expectedJson = '["json": "spec"]';